-Top employers in the Lower Chattahoochee WIOA include one of the US Army's largest training bases as well as two Fortune 1000 Companies.
+Top employers in the region include one of the US Army's largest training bases as well as two Fortune 1000 Companies.
 This is the largest concentration of Fortune 1000 Companies in Georgia outside of Atlanta, and one of the largest concentrations of large companies in the Southeastern United States.
-Together Ft.
-Benning, AFLAC and TSYS employ nearly 50% of all workers in the metropolitan Columbus area.
-Other major employers include Synovus (and Columbus Bank and Trust), local hospitals, the public-school system, and Columbus State University.
-The number of advanced manufactures is also significant, with KIA Suppliers and Pratt Whitney with significant presences in the local industrial sectors.
-In the rural counties, the industry mix includes agricultural and other manufacturing sectors.
-Despite these strengths, there is a need to grow and diversify further the industries represented in the area.
+Together, Ft.
+Benning, AFLAC, and TSYS employ nearly 50% of all workers in the metropolitan Columbus area.
+These are also three of the largest employers in the region.